MagedSaeed/magedsaeed.github.io/md_posts/DeepSeek Made Simple/post.md

 *Figure 3: DeepSeek-R1 development pipeline*

 Discussing in further details, they start by fine-tuning DeepSeek-V3-base with data they called cold start data.
 This data consists of thousands of high-quality SFT data.
 The reasoning SFT data was collected via few-shot prompting with long CoT DeepSeek-R1-Zero.
 The generated samples undergo verification steps extending to human annotators to maintain a high-quality constraints.
 This seems to play a major role in giving the model an overview of SFT data settings, beside, of course, its important role of maintaining stable fine-tuning for the upcoming phases alternating between SFT and reasoning setups.

 After this initial training, they moved on to the reinforcement learning phase, but with a twist.
 They added a new type of reward - a language consistency reward.
 Why?
-Because they noticed R1-Zero had a habit of mixing languages.
+Because they noticed R1-Zero developed the habit of mixing languages while trying to reach the final answer.
+While this can be an emergent capability to learn from various lingual representation during the CoT (thinking) process, this kind of output is not user-friendly.
 This new reward encouraged the model to stick to one language and follow a specific format throughout its response.
 Sure, this slightly reduced the model's raw performance, but it made the outputs much more readable and user-friendly.

 Once the first round of RL training converged (meaning the model got really good at reasoning), they used this improved model to generate new training data.
-But they were picky about it - they only kept the best responses, filtering out anything with mixed languages, overly long paragraphs, or messy code blocks.
+But they were picky about it - they only kept the best responses, filtering out anything with mixed languages, overly long paragraphs, or messy code blocks through rejection sampling.
 They combined this with some regular language tasks (like writing and answering questions) to create a more well-rounded training set.

 This iterative approach paid off.
 The final model, DeepSeek-R1, almost maintains all the impressive reasoning capabilities of R1-Zero but presents its solutions in a much more user-friendly way.
 It's like taking that brilliant but chaotic professor and teaching them how to explain things clearly to their students!

 ## DeepSeek-R1-Zero